LarosetOrSomething/DataLeakageProj/index.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

+### Description:

+This is a project designed to act as an exhibit for data leakage and/or methods against it.
+The main reason I coose to do is because, for all the times we are told of leakage's dangers we are never shown them in action as with problems in other fields.
+I also wanted to provide proof as to the legitimacy of all the precautions against it by citing the diffences in performance when certain precaution are ignored.